Pigius/nextjs-app-service/README.md

 - the frontend folder, where the NextJS application is located.
 - application and the main part where you can find files related to Serverless Framework.

+# Eject

+Please note that in case your project grows beyond the plugin, you can [eject](https://github.com/getlift/lift#ejecting)from Lift at any time, as the plugin is based on CloudFormation.

 ## Remove service

 To remove the service do: